deployd/docs/docs/server/use-grunt-or-gulp.md

 ## Using grunt or gulp with Deployd

-To use Grunt or Gulp with Deployd, you should add a package.json at the root of your project.
+By default, Deployd will load all npm modules found in `node_modules`.
+This can be problematic if you want to use Grunt, gulp or other development tools: Deployd will try to load them since they are inside the `node_modules`folder and will fail.
+To avoid that, you can add a package.json and let Deployd know which dependencies to load.

-Inside ````devDependencies````, you can add your grunt/gulp plugins and inside dependencies, add the dpd modules you need.
+Inside `devDependencies`, you can add your grunt/gulp plugins and inside `dependencies`, add the dpd modules you need.

 Example:

     "dependencies": {